 Have a read through some frequently asked questions about rates.
-If your question is still not answered, give our Customer Services team on 07 571 8008.
+If your question is still not answered, give us a call on 0800 926 732.

 There are three main types of rates: a general rate based on the capital value of your property; roading rates based on land value to cover the cost of building and maintaining roads; and targeted rates for services and facilities that benefit particular groups of residents.